top of page

 Search

 If you’re a driver who frequently tows trailers, caravans, or horseboxes, you might be wondering: “Is a towbar checked during an MOT?”
-The short answer is yes — but there’s more to it than a simple yes or no. In this post, we’ll explain exactly what inspectors look for when it comes to towbars during an MOT, and how you can ensure your vehicle is compliant.
+The short answer is yes, but there’s more to it than a simple yes or no. In this post, we’ll explain exactly what inspectors look for in towbars during an MOT and how you can ensure your vehicle is compliant.

-A towbar is considered a critical safety component.
+A towbar is a critical safety component.
 It affects the vehicle’s handling, braking, and the safety of other road users.
-Because of this, the MOT test includes a check of the towbar and its associated components to ensure they are securely fitted and in safe working condition.
+Because of this, the MOT test includes a check of the towbar and its associated components.
+The goal is to ensure they are securely fitted and in safe working condition.

-During an MOT, the following aspects of your towbar will be inspected:
+During an MOT, several aspects of your towbar will be inspected.
+The following sections detail what inspectors focus on.

 Security and Condition